aseba-community/qt-ar-demo/README.md

 ## How to use AR

-To see an AR world, you have to print the marker in `images/marker-312.png` at size 11 cm x 11 cm.
+To see an AR world, you have to print the markers in `images/` at size 11 cm x 11 cm.

 ## Understanding the source tree